jayu/rev-dep/README.md

 ## About 📣

+A practical dependency analysis toolkit for JavaScript and TypeScript projects.
+Trace imports, inspect dependency paths, find unused or dead files, detect circular dependencies, audit node_modules, discover entry points, and clean up missing or unused packages — all from a blazing-fast CLI.

 The tool was created to help with daily development struggles by answering these questions:

 👉 What entry points does my codebase have?